-This blog draws on a recent Wales Centre for Public Policy report, Air quality strategies and technologies: A rapid review of the international evidence, co-authored by Sarah Quarmby, Georgina Santos and Megan Mathias and explores what we know about different ways of cleaning up the air we breathe.
+This blog draws on the Wales Centre for Public Policy report, Air quality strategies and technologies: A rapid review of the international evidence, co-authored by Sarah Quarmby, Georgina Santos and Megan Mathias and explores what we know about different ways of cleaning up the air we breathe.

 Air quality is measured according to the relative levels of pollution in the air.
 Most air pollution in urban areas is caused by road traffic.
 Heavy industry, agriculture and household pollution all play a part too, but these tend to be getting better or staying the same over time, whereas road traffic pollution is generally getting worse.